ljosberinn/personal-react-boilerplate/.github/PULL_REQUEST_TEMPLATE/Bug Fix.md

 ---
 name: "\U0001F41B Bug fix"
-about: Fix a bug in next-karma‚
+about: Fix a bug in next-karma
+labels: 'bug'
 ---

 <!--